 - Caller ID: As with public switched telephone networks, VoIP supports caller ID.

-- Operational Cost – Voice over IP has reduced the cost of data and voice communications due to sharing of infrastructure.
+- Operational Costs: Voice over IP has reduced the cost of data and voice communications due to sharing of infrastructure.
 A single broadband line can transmit many telephone calls.
 In addition, the use of virtual PBX software eliminates the need for telephone attendants and costly hardware.

-- Regulatory and Legal Issues – Governments around the world are beginning to regulate IP networks and providers.
-In several countries, the services are taxed, prohibited, or restricted, measures that resulted from state-owned communications companies losing income to the new technology.
+- Regulatory and Legal Issues: Governments around the world are beginning to regulate IP networks and providers.
+In several countries, the services are taxed, prohibited, or restricted.
+These are more extreme measures that resulted from state-owned communications companies losing income to the new technology.

 Why Voice over IP is so Beneficial

-Among the most common features of Voice over IP services, the following remain the most popular: dedicated phone system, call recording, instant messaging, contact center, screen sharing, call logs, video meetings, call forwarding, fax, virtual numbers, conferencing, and integrations.
+Among the most common features of Voice over IP services, the following remain the most popular: dedicated phone systems, call recording, instant messaging, screen sharing, call logs, video meetings, call forwarding, fax, virtual numbers, conferencing, and integrations.
 The benefits of VoIP for business systems is that it is very simple to set up and use.
 Furthermore, these systems accommodate mobile use at all times.
-Some additional benefits that are optional include having a virtual receptionist, extension dialing, conferencing, and music-on-hold.
-Voice over IP can work with local and toll-free phone numbers, virtual fax extensions, and conference extensions if necessary; it’s that versatile.
+Some additional benefits that are optional include extension dialing, conferencing, and music-on-hold.
+Voice over IP can work with local and toll free phone numbers, virtual fax extensions, and conference extensions if necessary; it’s that versatile.
 Users can send and receive calls from regular analog phones, IP phones, and mobile smartphones.
 Additionally, if you opt to use VoIP services, you may be able to keep your existing phone equipment if you purchase an analog-to-digital device.